filipecn/my_website/content/cv/_index.md

     - Graduate Research supported by FAPESP
     - Applied `CFD` to solve `geophysical equations` to simulate avalanches
     - Processed `geometric models` of real and procedural terrain
-    - Developed data structures for simulation `meshes` and `volumetric` data conversion.
+    - Developed data structures for simulation `meshes` and `volumetric` data conversion
+    - Developed a method for converting `non-regular grid` volumetric data into `OpenVDB` data
     - Developed in `C++` with `OpenFOAM`
     - Supervisor: Afonso Paiva
 * **RBF Liquids: An Adaptive PIC Solver Using RBF-FD** _(2018 - 2020)_